 It is essential that applicants prepare application documents in accordance with the instructions contained herein and as outlined at the Applicants' Workshop sessions.
 Applications should be clear, thorough and sufficiently detailed to provide all information required.
 This is the responsibility of the applicant whether the applicant prepares the application or whether the application is prepared by a representative, agent or designee.
+The 2024 CDBG Annual Competition Application and forms can be accessed by using the following solicitation link: https://gn.ecivis.com/GO/gn_redir/T/c60t5im4lcb.

-During the FFY 2021 program year, the Georgia CDBG program is divided into five separate components: (1) The Annual Competition, (2) The Immediate Threat and Danger Grant Program (IT&D), (3) The Employment Incentive Program (EIP), (4) The Redevelopment Fund, and (5) the Innovative Grant Program.
+During the FFY 2024 program year, the Georgia CDBG program is divided into five separate components: (1) The Annual Competition, (2) The Immediate Threat and Danger Grant Program (IT&D), (3) The Employment Incentive Program (EIP), (4) The Redevelopment Fund, and (5) the Innovative Grant Program.